 Helminth parasites secrete molecules that potently modulate the immune responses of their hosts and, therefore, have potential for the treatment of immune-mediated human diseases.
 FhHDM-1, a 68-mer peptide secreted by the helminth parasite Fasciola hepatica, ameliorated disease in two different murine models of autoimmunity, type 1 diabetes and relapsing-remitting immune-mediated demyelination.
 Unexpectedly, FhHDM-1 treatment did not affect the proliferation of auto-antigen specific T cells or their production of cytokines.
 However, in both conditions, the reduction in clinical symptoms was associated with the absence of immune cell infiltrates in the target organ (islets and the brain tissue).
 Furthermore, after parenteral administration, the FhHDM-1 peptide interacted with macrophages and reduced their capacity to secrete pro-inflammatory cytokines, such as TNF and IL-6.
 We propose this inhibition of innate pro-inflammatory immune responses, which are central to the initiation of autoimmunity in both diseases, prevented the trafficking of autoreactive lymphocytes from the periphery to the site of autoimmunity (as opposed to directly modulating their function per se), and thus prevented tissue destruction.
 The ability of FhHDM-1 to modulate macrophage function, combined with its efficacy in disease prevention in multiple models, suggests that FhHDM-1 has considerable potential as a treatment for autoimmune diseases.

-El Ridi, R, Tallima, H, Dalton, JP & Donnelly, S 2014, 'Induction of protective immune responses against schistosomiasis using functionally active cysteine peptidases', FRONTIERS IN GENETICS, vol. 5.View/Download from: UTS OPUS or Publisher's site
+El Ridi, R, Tallima, H, Dalton, JP & Donnelly, S 2014, 'Induction of protective immune responses against schistosomiasis using functionally active cysteine peptidases', FRONTIERS IN GENETICS, vol. 5.View/Download from: Publisher's site

-El Ridi, R, Tallima, H, Selim, S, Donnelly, S, Cotton, S, Santana, BG & Dalton, JP 2014, 'Cysteine Peptidases as Schistosomiasis Vaccines with Inbuilt Adjuvanticity', PLOS ONE, vol. 9, no. 1.View/Download from: UTS OPUS or Publisher's site
+El Ridi, R, Tallima, H, Selim, S, Donnelly, S, Cotton, S, Santana, BG & Dalton, JP 2014, 'Cysteine Peptidases as Schistosomiasis Vaccines with Inbuilt Adjuvanticity', PLOS ONE, vol. 9, no. 1.View/Download from: Publisher's site

 Infections with helminth parasites prevent/attenuate auto-inflammatory disease.
 Here we show that molecules secreted by a helminth parasite could prevent Type 1 Diabetes (T1D) in nonobese diabetic (NOD) mice.
 When delivered at 4 weeks of age (coincident with the initiation of autoimmunity), the excretory/secretory products of Fasciola hepatica (FhES) prevented the onset of T1D, with 84% of mice remaining normoglycaemic and insulitis-free at 30 weeks of age.
 Disease protection was associated with suppression of IFN-? secretion from autoreactive T cells and a switch to the production of a regulatory isotype (from IgG2a to IgG1) of autoantibody.
 Following FhES injection, peritoneal macrophages converted to a regulatory M2 phenotype, characterised by increased expression levels of Ym1, Arg-1, TGFß and PD-L1.
 Expression of these M2 genetic markers increased in the pancreatic lymph nodes and the pancreas of FhES-treated mice.
 In vitro, FhES-stimulated M2 macrophages induced the differentiation of Tregs from splenocytes isolated from naïve NOD mice.
 Collectively, our data shows that FhES contains immune-modulatory molecules that mediate protection from autoimmune diabetes via the induction and maintenance of a regulatory immune environment.